sdaza/track-congress-tweets/README.md

 This is my first time doing text analysis, and I am very exciting about this project.
 Learning and applying data science techniques to get insights is exactly what I look for, that is why I applied to the Incubator.
 There is still a lot of.

-1. To use different subjectivity lexicons to assess robustness of classification, and adapt them accordingly to capture better the nature of the tweets by Congress member.
+1. To use different subjectivity lexicons to assess the robustness of classifications, and adapt them accordingly to better capture the nature of the tweetd
-2. To use topic modeling techniques to define a polarization index.
 3. To use clustering and topic modeling methods to get insighs on the content tweets by party, and characterize polarity scores.
-4. Create a Shiny app to process these data automatically and deliver it in a friendly format.
+4. Create a Shiny app to process these data automatically and deliver it in a friendly format by day, month, quarter.

 For now, I will continuing studying text analysis methods, customization of lexicons, and relating polarity scores with hidden structures.

 ### References